-Your supervisor will mentor you through your 6 week research project and help you prepare for AMSIConnect.
-Supervisors also will assist with preparation of presentations, arrange a trial run of presentation and provide feedback on final reports.
-Further explanation about the supervisors role can be found here.
+Your supervisor will mentor you through your six-week research project and help you prepare for AMSIConnect.
+Supervisors also will assist with preparation of presentations, arrange a presentation trial run and provide feedback on final reports.
+Further explanation about a supervisor’s role can be found here.

 Examples of what students have previously submitted are available here.
 Successful VRS students should speak to their supervisors and managing department to determine what exactly would be expected from their studies, and how to appropriately prepare their report.
-Style guides and templates may also be located here.
+Style guides and templates are available here.

 We understand that sometimes these projects need to be refocused, or slightly amended.
-If this is the case please notify us via email.
+If this is the case please notify us via email at firstname.lastname@example.org.
 If these changes are dramatically different from the project originally submitted permission to proceed with have to be granted by the AMSI director and your Head of Department at your home university.

 You must also notify us if you change supervisors, unless otherwise notified we will assume the details of your proposed supervisor (listed in your application) are final.
 When notifying us via email, please include the contact details of your new supervisor.